xgbuils/iterum/doc/introduction.md

 ```

 ### Lazy methods
 They are methods that create new `Iterum` instances without iterating over values that produces the iterable object.
-The values that produces the iterable are not computed while the values are not required by spread operator, for..of statement or eager methods.
+The values that produces the iterable are not computed whether the values are not required by spread operator, for..of statement or [eager methods](#eager-methods).

 ### Example:
 ``` javascript